 4. Register for classes in your new area of study.

-This may include getting in touch with advisors in your old major and in the new one.
+This may include getting in touch with advisers in your old major and in the new one.
 Be sure you truly understand which classes you need to take before you go adding and dropping.

 5. Fill out a ton of paperwork.